dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network/Game Theory for Wireless Networks.md

 	- $cov(C_i, 1/T_i)>0$
 	- $C_i = \dfrac{c}{T_i}$, $c>0$
 	- $f(C_i)=a(\dfrac{1}{T_i})+b,a>0$

 #### simulation
 - set a number so that 1 user in edge server still > in cloud first
 	- otherwise might need a coordinator?
 - greedy
 - a json containing all coalition
 	- each coalition is a json
 		- level
 			- cost & latency
 			- still in cloud -> level = Null
 		- members
 			- or just num of members
 - a json to store all {member: coalition}
 - to simplify, only consider join/switch first
 	- no merge, split etc.
 - how to check every user and coalition and do operations?
-	- as in [[Coalitional Games for Computation Offloading in NOMA-Enabled Multi-Access Edge Computing]], select a user, get its coalition, randomly choose another coalition and see if it would change
+	- as in [Coalitional Games for Computation Offloading in NOMA-Enabled Multi-Access Edge Computing](Coalitional%20Games%20for%20Computation%20Offloading%20in%20NOMA-Enabled%20Multi-Access%20Edge%20Computing.md), select a user, get its coalition, randomly choose another coalition and see if it would change
 - steps
 	1. randomly select a user
 	2. get its coalition